Best Mattresses for Hip Pain 2026

 We’re constantly testing new mattresses and sleep products to give you the most accurate and up-to-date recommendations.
 Read more about our mattress review methodology.

 Hip pain is a common problem, and like any chronic pain, it can seriously disrupt your sleep.
-But finding the best mattress for hip pain can be difficult, since there are many different causes of pain.
+But finding the best mattress for hip pain can be difficult, as there are many causes of hip pain.
+While there is no single doctor-recommended mattress for hip pain, if the pain is caused by an orthopedic issue, a supportive, firm mattress may help.
+If the pain is inflammatory, choosing a mattress that stays cool at night may help soothe the joint.

 Our choices for the best mattresses for hip pain address all those issues.
 Winners scored well in our pain relief tests, had solid support in the lower back and hip region, and stayed relatively cool.
 We also looked at how well each mattress supported the hips in different sleeping positions, and how easy it was to move around on, because sore hips can make movement painful.
 Our top pick is the Saatva Classic, but we also have the best mattress for side sleepers with hip pain, the most affordable choice, and more.

-- Cradles and supports joints
+Cradles and supports joints and offers easier position changes

-Best mattresses for hip pain in 2025
+Best mattresses for hip pain in 2026

 - Saatva Classic: Best Mattress Overall